 • monitor air pressure periodically (daily) or with permanent visual monitoring mechanism

 • ensure rooms are well-sealed, with no leakage

 • > 12 ACH for renovated or newly constructed rooms; > 6 ACH for existing rooms

 • direct exhaust air outside, away from intake

 • HEPA filtration and/or UVGI filtered exhaust

-Precise control of isolation room pressurization is ensured using Theris-TP or Theris-TX systems.
-Belnor’s use of Phoenix Controls’ pressure monitors offers easy integration with Theris, providing local display, alarming and network integration.
+Precise control of isolation room pressurization is ensured using state-of-the-art venturi valves and airflow automation & control systems.
+Belnor’s combined use of these systems solutions with pressure monitors offer easy integrations, providing local display, alarming, and network integration.